mwood23/preact-island/README.md

 ## The Callsite for Your Island

-When you are consuming the bundled snippet it's important not to blocking rendering on a consuming page.
+When you are consuming the bundled snippet it's important not to block rendering on a consuming page.
 When a browser loads a webpage and sees a `script` tag it executes that script immediately blocking render.
 Islands should be independent of the consuming page so it is safe to use the `async` property.
 See [async vs defer](https://javascript.info/script-async-defer) for more information.

+> The only exception to this is if you are putting the island on the window and want to run a script after it.
+Check out [global island](https://codesandbox.io/s/global-island-zqco9p) for an example.

 Do this: